Nutty

 In a nutshell

-The best business account for small businesses is Revolut.
-It’s super easy to use, and has a huge range of features to save you time, and help you manage your business finances.
-You can even receive payments from customers via text messages and email (or in-person).
-There’s a free plan so you can try it out first too.
+The best business account for small businesses is Tide.
+It’s super easy to use, and has a great range of features to save you time, and help you manage your business finances.
+In fact, it's so good, over 10% of all small and medium sized businesses in the UK use them.
+There’s also a free plan so you can try it out first too.

 Best business accounts for small business